-“Very frequently I am often asked for donations of my art work by all kinds of organizations and worthy special causes.
-I am honored that people want my artwork but I can not afford to donate to every request since sales of my artwork is my main source of income.
-In addition most people do not realize that when an artist donates artwork the full value of the artwork is not deductible from their income taxes, only the cost of the materials is deductible such as canvas, paper, etc. I prefer to donate artwork to the permanent collection of museums and university libraries.
+“Very frequently I am often asked for donations of my art work by all kinds of organizations, and worthy special causes.
+I am honored that people want my artwork but I can’t afford to donate to every request since sales of my artwork is my main source of income.
+In addition, most people do not realize that when an artist donates artwork the full value of the artwork is not deductible from their income taxes, only the cost of the materials is deductible such as canvas, paper, etc. I prefer to donate artwork to the permanent collection of museums and university libraries.
 This type of donation makes it possible for many people to enjoy the artworks.”

 Do you sell fine prints of images other than those listed for sale on your web site?

-“I have been creating fine lithograph prints based on my existing paintings as a way to make my artwork available to first time collectors.
+“I had been creating fine lithograph prints based on my existing paintings as a way to make my artwork available to first time collectors.
 The process is time consuming and expensive which is why not all my images have been made into lithographs prints.
-The fine prints listed on this web site are the only available prints.”
+The fine prints listed on this web site are the only available prints to individual collectors.”

-The digital giclée print “Tamalada 2003″ arrived in perfect condition, and is a joy to behold.
+We purchased the digital print “Tamalada 2003″ and it arrived in perfect condition.
 The colors are vivid, the image is sharp and its size commands a presence.
-Are you printing giclées of your other paintings?
+Are you making digital prints of your other paintings?

 “My digital prints are made from high resolution scans of my original paintings or from 4×5 color transparency photographs to get excellent quality in detail and color.
-I work very closely with the master printer to get the best color correction to match the painting including when working from a color transparency.
-As new digital prints are available we post them on my website but you can also send me email to request information on new digital prints currently in production”
+I work very closely with the master printer to get the best color correction to match the painting including when working from a color transparency.”

 COMMISSIONS & ILLUSTATIONS

 Do you do portraits or other private commissioned artwork?